EnemyofSauron5/accountability-frontend/scripts/README_TAGS.md

 - **Iterative Approach**: Make tag consolidations in logical batches rather than all at once
 - **Regular Audits**: Run the audit script periodically to identify new opportunities for consolidation
 - **Review Pin Notes**: Check the Pin Notes section below for pending consolidation decisions
--note: ChatGPT will want to automate everything, which is at odds with transparency.
-Claude is the best choice for consolidation strategies.
-When ChatGPT seems like it is offering consolidations that are technically clever but not human-centered, trust your gut and turn to Claude instead.
-At the time of this writing (10-21-25), Claude is hands-down the best at both coding and writing.

 ---